AsmaaAamir/CI-P2snake/README.md

 * As a first time user, I want to be able to know how can I contact the creater.

 ### Returning User:
-* As a returning user, I want to be able to channel my self.
 * As a returning user, I want to be able to send feed back to creater.

 ## Design